JamesHagerty1/vue-node-fullstack-reference/frontend/README.md

 things to start out with: I'm using Vue router, Pinia, Vitest, and Playwright.

 After you create a new app, the first things you do are:
-'cd project_folder', 'npm install', 'npm run dev'
+'cd vue_project_folder', 'npm install', 'npm run dev'